Current Assessment of the Main Opportunities

 Economic Environment and Market-related Opportunities

-We provide a significant proportion of the repair and maintenance services for our residential properties with our own craftsmen’s organization.
-We are also continually increasing the proportion of building and apartment upgrading services we provide ourselves via our craftsmen’s organization.
-We intend to extend the scope of these services to all kinds of technical work and to our entire residential portfolio and thus bring added value from these services to Vonovia.
-We are also coordinating our new construction activities via our craftsmen’s organization and working on new construction concepts such as modular construction solutions.
+Today, our own craftsmen’s organization already provides the lion’s share of the repair and maintenance services for our residential properties.
+We are also continually increasing the proportion of building and apartment optimizing services we provide ourselves via our craftsmen’s organization as well as new building construction.
+In particular due to the shortage of workers with the desired skills and the availability of corresponding capacities, we intend to extend the scope of these services to cover all kinds of technical work and thus bring added value from these services to Vonovia.
+We are also working on new construction concepts to facilitate both the highly standardized series construction of new properties using a modular system and flexible, individually scalable new construction that can be varied to suit the local conditions.
+This is being supported by corresponding HR management concepts.

 By offering our tenants the option of targeted modernization measures in their own homes, we can boost customer satisfaction and help promote longer-term loyalty to the company.
 This also allows us to further improve the quality of the homes we offer.

-Our initial experience in the field of energy supplies, i.e. the distribution of electricity and gas to our customers, was positive in the 2018 fiscal year.
-The market response to our offering has been positive.
+In the 2019 fiscal year, we further expanded our offering in the field of energy supplies, i. e. the distribution of electricity and gas.
+The market response to this has been positive.
+In the 2019 fiscal year, 15,930 private electricity customers were supplied with 24 GWh of electricity, with 2,220 private gas customers receiving 13 GWh of gas.
 We expect further opportunities to arise in this area as we expand the business volume.